Generic Name: porfimer sodium

-Esophageal strictures occurred in 122 of the 318 (38%) patients enrolled in the three clinical studies of patients who received Photofrin with PDT to the esophagus.
+Esophageal strictures occurred in 122 of 318 (38%) patients enrolled in three clinical studies of patients who received Photofrin with PDT to the esophagus.
 Nodule pretreatment and re-treating the same mucosal segment more than once may influence the risk of developing an esophageal stricture.
 A total of 49% of patients who developed a stricture received nodule pretreatment and 82% who developed a stricture had a mucosal segment treated twice.
 Overall, esophageal strictures occurred within six months following Photofrin with PDT.
 Multiple dilations of esophageal strictures may be required, as shown in Table 5.

 Hepatic and Renal Impairment